 They sat like that for a few minutes, Draco's arms around Hermione and her hands grabbing onto the front of his robes, Harry on Hermione's other side and playing with her hair.

 "You do matter," she said softly, removing herself from Draco's arms.
 "Both of you.
 You mean the world to me…I'm sorry for earlier.
 I won't quit.
 I'm going to stay and show them that I don't care what happened earlier!
 Because I'm Hermione Granger and a Gryffindor.
 And we don't quit!"

 "Bloody Gryffindors," Draco muttered.

 Normally, Hermione would have thwacked Draco upside the head for making fun of her house.
 Now, she laughing, she simply leaned over and placed a kiss on his cheek, Draco's natural pallor going pink again.
-Harry made sure to get that one on camera, and then one on Harry's, said boy having fortunately put the camera away before she saw it.

 "Now both of you scat, I have to get dressed."
 Pushing Harry out the door, Draco already making his way out, Hermione closed it, still laughing to herself.